 The service is available 24 hours a day, 7 days a week.

-To get in touch, simply call 111 free from mobiles and landlines.
+To get in touch, visit NHS 111 or if the person who needs help is under the age of five, please call NHS 111 - it is free from mobiles and landlines.

 To find your nearest pharmacy and opening times, visit the 'find a pharmacy' webpage.